MikeHopley/ftl-ships-guide/index.md

 In sectors 1 and 2, I generally want shields more than I want another weapon *online*.
 The weapon is mostly for sector 3.
 Opening with the weapons buffer leads me into a shields buffer, and then into shields-4.
 That’s 75 scrap spent on safety before I start saving for a weapon.

 This evaluation could change if you find (or buy) a 1-power weapon early, because then you *know* that buying the buffer gets a weapon online immediately.
-For example, say Kestrel C finds an early Heavy Laser.
-In that case, upgrading weapons before shields probably makes sense.

 ### Minor upgrades